Singulink/Singulink.Numerics.BigIntegerExtensions/Docs/api/index.md

-# Singulink.Numerics.BigDecimal
+# Singulink.Numerics.BigIntegerExtensions

-Use the table of contents to browse API documentation for the **BigDecimal** library.
+Use the table of contents to browse API documentation for the **BigIntegerExtensions** library.